-- a profit-sharing plan;

-- a thrift plan;

-- a deferred compensation plan;

-- a non-qualified pension plan;

-- · an Individual Retirement Account (IRA);

-- a Tax Sheltered Annuity (TSA);

-- a salary reduction plan (401(k), 403(b) or like plan);

-- a Keogh plan (HR-10) with respect to Partners;

-- an Employee Stock Ownership Plan (ESOP); or

-- any amount rolled over or transferred to any other retirement plan as defined in Section 402 of the Internal Revenue Code.
+- · a deferred compensation plan; - · a non-qualified pension plan; - an Individual Retirement Account (IRA); - a Tax Sheltered Annuity (TSA); - a salary reduction plan (401(k), 403(b) or like plan); - a Keogh plan (HR-10) with respect to Partners; - an Employee Stock Ownership Plan (ESOP); or - any amount rolled over or transferred to any other retirement plan as defined in Section 402 of the Internal Revenue Code.

-Sickness means disease or illness, Mental Illness, Drug and Alcohol Illness.
+Sickness means disease or illness, Mental Illness, Drug and Alcohol Illness, Chemical and Environmental Illness, Chronic Fatigue, Musculoskeletal and Connective Tissue Illness, Fibromyalgia or pregnancy.
 A Disability caused by a Sickness must:

-- · occur while covered under the Policy; and - not otherwise be excluded under the Policy.
+- occur while covered under the Policy; and - · not otherwise be excluded under the Policy.